Burke and Wills expedition: The Dig Tree

-Brahe blazed two trees (27.623902°S 141.075784°E) at Depot Camp LXV on the banks of Bullah Bullah Waterhole on Cooper Creek, both are coolibahs (Eucalyptus coolabah formerly Eucalyptus microtheca) and both are estimated to be at least 250 years old.
+Brahe blazed two trees (27.623902°S 141.075784°E) at Camp 65.
+Located on the banks of Cooper Creek, both are coolibahs (Eucalyptus coolabah formerly Eucalyptus microtheca) and both are estimated to be at least 250 years old.
 One tree has two blazes on it; one denoting the date of arrival and the date of departure "DEC-6-60" carved over "APR-21-61" and the other showing the initial "B" (for Burke) carved over the Roman numerals for (camp) 65; "B" over "LXV".
 The date blaze has grown closed and only the camp number blaze remains visible today.
-On an adjacent smaller tree Brahe carved the instruction to 'DIG'.
+On an adjacent smaller tree, Brahe carved the instruction to "DIG".
 The exact inscription is not known, but is variously recalled to be "DIG", "DIG under", "DIG 3 FT N.W.", "DIG 3FT N.E." or "DIG 21 APR 61".

-Initially the tree with the Date and Camp Number blaze was known as "Brahe's Tree" or the "Depot Tree" and the tree under which Burke died attracted most attention and interest.
-However, the tree at Depot Camp LXV became known as the "Dig Tree" from at least 1912.
+Initially the tree with the Date and Camp Number blaze was known as "Brahe's Tree" or the "Depot Tree", and the tree under which Burke died attracted most attention and interest.
+However, the tree at Camp 65 became known as the "Dig Tree" from at least 1912.

-In 1899 John Dick carved a likeness of Burke's face in a nearby tree along with his initials, his wife's initials and the date.
+In 1899, John Dick carved a likeness of Burke's face in a nearby tree along with his initials, his wife's initials and the date.

+Wright's journey

+Meanwhile, the mission led by Wright to bring the supplies and men up to Camp 65 was having terrible problems.
+Wright's group had only departed Menindee at the end of January 1861 and made very slow progress due to hot weather and a lack of water availability.
+They arrived at the Bulloo River in early April with several men in poor health.
+Wright camped at a large lagoon populated with Galali people, who had made several 'ingeniously constructed fishing dams' nearby.
+The Galali made demonstrations for Wright's group to get off their campsite, and Wright built a stockade for protection.

+For the rest of April, Wright was stuck at the lagoon, unable to move due to his sick men.
+Eventually three of the men, Dr Ludwig Becker, Charles Stone and William Purcell, died.
+Toward the end of the month, a large group of Galali tried to take down the stockade, with Wright's group firing upon and dispersing them.
+A member of Wright's party, William Hodgkinson, later produced a painting of this skirmish.